Tridu Songtsen: His support of Buddhism

-Although 'Dus-srong is primarily remembered as a warrior, according to the Testament of Ba, he supported Buddhism and had a temple called Khri rtse built in Gling Khams, "and so on", which is recorded on an inscription at sKarchung written by Emperor Sadnalegs about a century later.
+Although Dusong is primarily remembered as a warrior, according to the Testament of Ba, he supported Buddhism and had a temple called Khri rtse built in Gling Khams, "and so on", which is recorded on an inscription at sKarchung written by Emperor Sadnalegs about a century later.

-'Dus-srong's death and succession
+Dusong's death and succession

-'Dus-srong died in 704 in battle in Mywa territory in modern Yunnan.
+Dusong died in 704 in battle in Mywa territory in modern Yunnan.
 The Tang Annals state he was on his way to suppress tributary kingdoms on the southern borders of Tibet, including Nepal and parts of India.
 There was a dispute among his sons but, "after a long time" the people put seven year old Qilisuzan, later known as Me Agtsom, on the throne.

-'Dus-srong is buried next to his father in the Royal Burial grounds near Yarlung.
+Dusong is buried next to his father in the Royal Burial grounds near Yarlung.